 If the target PoA had received the SRC frame from the MN, the reply SRC frame uses TCP or UDP / IP transport with an IP address destined to the MN.
 Yet if the target 3GPP eNB had received the SRC frame from the co-located 3GPP-Proxy GW/MME, the reply SRC frame will first use TCP or UDP / IP transport with an IP address destined to the 3GPP-Proxy GW/MME.
 At the co-located 3GPP-Proxy GW/MME, the TCP or UDP / IP header is extracted at the MICSAP at the input interface of the co-located 3GPP-Proxy GW/MME to retrieve the SRC frame.
-The SRCF function will pass the SRC frame through the MICSAP at the output interface of the co-located 3GPP-Proxy GW/MME to form a new TCP or UDP / IP packet with an IP address destined to the MN.
+The SR-MIHF function will pass the SRC frame through the MICSAP at the output interface of the co-located 3GPP-Proxy GW/MME to form a new TCP or UDP / IP packet with an IP address destined to the MN.